heathhenley/heathhenley.github.io/content/posts/pg-tuple-compare-switch.md

 - You might be able to switch (a < c or (a = c and b < d)) with (a, b) < (c, d) for a free performance gain
 	- Profile first!
 - You can't use it if you need the columns to go in opposite orders
+- You can't use it if any of the values can be `NULL`
 - This wasn't intuitive for me - expected the planner would sort this out
 - Standalone example here: https://github.com/heathhenley/pg-tuple-comparison